-Quebec City (Canada)
+Next IIR Meeting: June 2018, Quebec City (Canada)

-The IIR is an inclusive community and, in principle, is open to all interested and like-minded pension funds, sovereign funds and government reserve funds who accept the Rules of Engagement.
+The IIR is an inclusive community and is, in principle, open to all interested and like-minded institutional asset owners who accept the IIR's rules of engagement.
 However, because the platform is designed for organizations with the desire and potential to actively collaborate with like-minded peers on private market investing, participation is strictly limited to those institutions and individuals identified below:

-- “Like-minded Institutional Investors”: institutional investors (pension funds, sovereign wealth funds, government reserve funds and other long term asset owners) from all major economies that are willing and able to invest both directly and indirectly in private markets, and that are interested in exploring new investment models and new ways of collaborating with other major investors.
-“Private markets” refers to investments in assets whose price and terms are negotiated rather than set by public exchanges.
+- Like-minded Institutional Investors: institutional asset owners (pension funds, sovereign wealth funds, government reserve funds, endowments and other long term asset owners) from all major economies that are willing and able to invest both directly and indirectly in private markets, and that are interested in exploring new investment models and new ways of collaborating with other major investors.
+'Private markets' refers to investments in assets whose prices and terms are negotiated rather than set by trading on public securities exchanges.
 The IIR is not open to investors whose mandate significantly involves managing assets for third parties.

-- IIR Representatives”: Senior Executives and other decision-makers who are in charge of investment decisions at a strategic level, including CEOs, CIOs, heads of alternative investments, heads of infrastructure investments, heads of private-equity, etc. In general, this means senior staff with “signing authority”.
+- IIR Representatives: senior executives and other decision-makers who are in charge of investment decisions at a strategic level, including CEOs, CIOs, heads of alternative investments, heads of infrastructure investments, heads of private-equity, etc. Generally speaking this means senior staff with 'signing authority'.